 Armitage / KS4

-As the pupils move into Y11 they are provided with opportunities to consolidate on the work done in Y10 and are placed out of school up to 5 days a week.
+As the pupils move into Y11 they are provided with opportunities to consolidate on the work done in Y10 and are placed out of school more frequently.
 This enables their transition to college at the end of Y11 and provides them with the confidence to become independent students.

 Mr M Snowden, Head of Armitage, will be pleased to discuss any related concerns or issues.